Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Introduction

-If the heavier fluid is covered by a much a lighter ambient fluid, the lock-exchange problem reduces to that of the dam-break.
-Likewise, the two-layer problem reduces to that of single layer when the bottom layer is much thinner than the upper layer which in this case just modifies the effective value of gravity \citep{Stoker1958}.
-Although the two-layer problem becomes mathematically equivalent to that of single layer in this limit, the actual flows have substantial differences.
-Namely, the heavy fluid is observed to form a bore, i.e. a finite-height front, as it propagates along the bottom into the lighter fluid whereas the ideal dam-break solution predicts just a thin front edge \citep{Abbott1961}.
-This has led to a common belief that shallow-water equations for a two-layer system are inherently incomplete and unable to describe such internal bores without external closure relations which have to be deduced by dimensional arguments \citep{Abbott1961} or derived using various semi-empirical and approximate integral models \citep{Baines1995}.
+If the heavier fluid is covered by a much lighter ambient fluid, the lock-exchange problem reduces to that of the dam-break.
+Likewise, the two-layer problem reduces to that of the single-layer when the bottom layer is much thinner than the upper layer which, in this case, just modifies the effective value of gravity. \citep{Stoker1958} Although the two-layer problem becomes mathematically equivalent to that of the single-layer in this limit, the actual flows have substantial differences.
+Namely, the heavy fluid is observed to form a bore, i.e., a finite-height front, as it propagates along the bottom into the lighter fluid whereas the ideal dam-break solution predicts a sharp front edge. \citep{Abbott1961} This has led to a common assumption that the SW equations for two-layer system are inherently incomplete and unable to describe internal bores without external closure relations. \citep{Fyhn2019} The latter have to be deduced by dimensional arguments \citep{Abbott1961} or derived using various semi-empirical and approximate integral models. \citep{Baines1995}

-For fluids with nearly equal densities, which can be described using Boussinesq approximation \citep{Long1965}, shallow-water equations for the two-layer system bounded by a rigid lid become identical with the single-layer equations when both are cast in the canonical form using Riemann invariants \citep{Ovsyannikov1979}.
-This fact has led to suggestions that the lock-exchange problem for Boussinesq fluids might be mathematically equivalent to the single-layer dam-break problem \citep{Chumakova2009}. \citet{Esler2011} argue that this equivalence is limited by different physical variables in the two-layer problem mapping to the same Riemann invariants which makes the inverse mapping non-unique and results in the lock-exchange flows which have no dam-break counterparts.
-On the other hand, the lock-exchange problem for Boussinesq fluids is solvable analytically using the hydrostatic shallow-water approximation and the method of characteristics like the dam-break problem.
-This, however, has not been realized until now, and it is the aim of the present paper to fill this gap by providing a comprehensive analytical solution of this rather generic hydrodynamic problem.
+For fluids with nearly equal densities, which can be described using the Boussinesq approximation, \citep{Long1965} the SW equations for two-layer system bounded by a rigid lid become identical with the single-layer equations when both are cast in canonical form using the Riemann invariants. \citep{Ovsyannikov1979} This fact was used by \citet{Chumakova2009} to suggest that the lock-exchange problem for Boussinesq fluids is mathematically equivalent to the single-layer dam-break problem. \citet{Esler2011} argue that this equivalence is limited by different physical variables of the two-layer problem mapping to the same Riemann invariants.
+This makes the inverse mapping non-unique and results in the lock-exchange flows which have no dam-break counterparts.
+However, it has not been realized so far that the lock-exchange problem for Boussinesq fluids is solvable analytically using the hydrostatic SW approximation and the method of characteristics like the dam-break problem.
+The present paper aims to fill this gap by providing a comprehensive analytical solution of this generic hydrodynamic problem.